-Secondary Analyses of Alcohol and Chronic Disease (R01 - PA-16-395 & R03 - PA-16-394): This Funding Opportunity Announcement (FOA) encourages applications that propose to conduct secondary analyses of alcohol as it relates to chronic disease etiology and epidemiology.
+Secondary Analyses of Alcohol and Chronic Disease (R01 - PA-16-395 & R03 - PA-16-394): This Notice of Funding Opportunity (NOFO) encourages applications that propose to conduct secondary analyses of alcohol as it relates to chronic disease etiology and epidemiology.
 The goal of this program is to facilitate innovative yet cost-effective research utilizing previously collected data.

 Advancing Basic Behavioral and Social Research on Resilience: An Integrative Science Approach (UG3/UH3) PAR-16-326.

 Small Research Grants for Analyses of Data for the Gabriella Miller Kids First Data Resource (R03) PAR-16-348.